 The modern CFO is a connector: both within the team and within the organisation.
 You are the internal business partner who advises policymakers and directors on strategic choices based on the organisation’s financial status.
 You ensure that there is real-time insight so that the right decisions can be taken, and you are also the person who ensures that the financial professionals in your team have the right skills.
 As CFO, you are the bridge between the financial department and the rest of the organisation, and that is exactly what is needed to make the right decisions in these turbulent economic times.

-This was also published by Finance Derivative.
+This was also published by Finance Derivative and Finance Digest.